Sunday, June 27, 2010

 B: A whole lot about this song is captured in the line “Nyeprastaya eta zabava”.
 It’s as clever and meaningful as it is complex and challenging.
 I still prefer the Latvian version, Sastrēgums, which if anything has even more depth; in particular the lines “Cik tad var no dzīves atteikties?” and “Tālāk tiec vien tad kad sakustas cits”.

-A: Even if I didn’t love this song I would still recognise its quality; most people seem to be able to do neither.
-Whatever.
-It’s their loss.
-Because it’s fucking awesome!
+d still recognise its quality; most people seem to be able to do neither, sadly.
+Their loss.

 22 Serbia